-Many Christians heeded Augustine’s advice.Augustine’s perspective on the relation between science and scripture, along with the work of later Christian theologians (in the medieval period), played a crucial role in the development of modern science, as we’ll see in chapter 1 of this book.
+Many Christians heeded Augustine’s advice.Augustine’s perspective influenced later Christian thinkers who laid the intellectual foundations for the development of modern science, as we’ll see in chapter 1 of this book.
 Augustine’s commentary on Genesis, in particular, was a direct inspiration to Galileo Galilei, as indicated in Galileo’s famous letter to the Grand Duchess of Tuscany.
 During the scientific revolution in the 16th and 17th centuries, when ancient dogmas about the natural world suddenly gave way to modern science, nearly all of the most influential scientists were Christians—including Nicolaus Copernicus, Johannes Kepler, Galileo Galilei, Isaac Newton, and many others.
 They saw scientific research as a natural expression of faith in God.
 As Galileo wrote, “the glory and greatness of Almighty God are marvelously discerned in all his works.”Galileo, “Letter to Madame Christina of Lorraine, Grand Duchess of Tuscany,” 1615.

 Much has changed.
 According to recent surveys, a minority of scientists today believe in God; still fewer are Christians.See, for example, this 2009 survey by The Pew Research Center (page 36 of the report).
 Why aren’t more scientists Christians?
 Numerous explanations could be given.
 A minority of the global population practices Christianity, so perhaps the smaller proportion of Christians in scientific careers merely reflects the fact that the gospel of science has spread more quickly than the gospel of Christ. (“Repent!” isn’t an attractive message compared to the tantalizing fruits of modern science.)
 That cannot be the full explanation, however, because a disproportionally large percentage of scientists today are non-religious, compared to the populations in which they reside.
 Could it be that scientific evidence tells against religious faith, so that anyone who understands the discoveries of science comes to reject her faith?
 Is that why so many scientists are non-religious?
 This explanation is the presumption of many non-religious people in our society today.